-Next up, the “right-brain pitch”.
+Next up is the “right-brain pitch.”
 This is where you make the emotional case.
-You can’t optimize your sales by making an analytical pitch alone, you need to get the prospect’s emotional buy-in as well.
-The easiest way to do this is through a storytelling approach, describing anecdotes that correspond with the prospect’s pain points and needs, or ones that correspond with these 6 stages of the sales process (describing from a customer’s perspective).
+You can’t optimize your sales by making an analytical pitch alone; you must also get the prospect’s emotional buy-in.
+The easiest way to do this is through a storytelling approach, describing anecdotes that correspond with the prospect’s pain points and needs or ones that correspond with these 6 sales process stages (describing from a customer’s perspective).

 #5 – The New Way

 This is when you start to map out your better approach to the problem.
-This stage shows them that there is a really good solution that exists, and how the problem can be solved (the details for what features that involves and how they can take action now is in the next step).
-That means you aren’t introducing your product or service quite yet, but instead are painting a clear picture for how their problem can easily be solved in a new and better way.
+This stage shows them that a really good solution exists and how the problem can be solved (the details for what features that involved and how they can take action now is in the next step).
+That means you aren’t introducing your product or service yet but instead are painting a clear picture of how their problem can be solved in a new and better way.

-The ultimate goal in this step is to educate the prospect about what the ideal solution to their problem looks like in general (which your product / service would align with).
-When done properly, this will set up the prospect to already be sold on your solution before your specific product or service is even mentioned.
-They are bought in and ready to go and are just waiting for the details for how they can pull the trigger.
+The ultimate goal in this step is to educate the prospect about the ideal solution to their problem in general (which your product/service would align with).
+This will set up the prospect of being sold on your solution before your specific product or service is even mentioned.
+They are bought in and ready to go, just waiting for the details of how they can pull the trigger.

 #6 – The Solution

-One of the more interesting parts of the book is how they profile the main tyes of personas of salespeople and the relative performance of each sales style.
-While the book goes into a lot more very helpful detail about the different types of sales personas, here is a brief summary of the personas:
+One of the more interesting parts of the book is how they profile salespeople’s main types of personas and the relative performance of each sales style.
+While the book goes into a lot more very helpful detail about the different types of sales personas, here is a summary of the personas: